Health Care Mandate Information

 Note: A 50 percent deduction is allowed on gains from the sale of collectibles and pre-1996 installment sales.

-- The tax rate on Part (C) income, which includes long-term capital gains, except for collectibles and pre-1996 installment sales is 5.25 percent tax.
-You may refer to question 17 for further details regarding long term gains taxation in Massachusetts.
+- The tax rate on Part (C) income, which includes long-term capital gains, except for collectibles and pre-1996 installment sales is 5.2 percent tax.

 If you are an eligible homeowner, you may claim a credit equal to the amount by which your property tax payments in the current year, including 50 percent of water and sewer use charges, exceed 10 percent of your total income.